-- During normal business hours, file the petition with a circuit or District Court clerk (District Court for peace orders), against a person 18 years or older. - A petition for a protective order may be filed electronically from specific locations such as a hospital, a vulnerable adult program, a child advocacy program, or an assistance program for domestic violence, sexual assault, or human trafficking (see FL § 4-505.1).
-For electronically filed protective order petitions, the petitioner will virtually participate in the Temporary Order hearing by video conference. - For information on filing a petition against a person younger than 18, contact the Maryland Department of Juvenile Services (DJS). - Once the petition is filed, you will be directed into a courtroom as soon as a judge is available to hear your case. - When courts are closed, District Court commissioners may issue Interim Peace and Protective Orders to last until a judge holds a hearing on the temporary order. - An interim order goes into effect when a law enforcement officer serves the respondent. - Visit mdcourts.gov/district/directories/courtmap for court/commissioner locations. - By filing a peace order petition, an employer may request the court's relief from a respondent who commits qualifying acts against the petitioner or against the petitioner's employee at the employee's workplace.
+- During normal business hours, file the petition with a circuit or District Court clerk (District Court for peace orders), against a person 18 years or older. - A petition for a protective order may be filed electronically from specific locations such as a hospital, a vulnerable adult program, a child advocacy program, or an assistance program for domestic violence, sexual assault, or human trafficking (see FL § 4-505.1). - For information on filing a petition against a person younger than 18, contact the Marvland Department of Juvenile Services (DJS). - Once the petition is filed, you will be directed into a courtroom as soon as a judge is available to hear your case. - When courts are closed, District Court commissioners may issue Interim Peace and Protective Orders to last until a judge holds a hearing on the temporary order. - An interim order goes into effect when a law enforcement officer serves the respondent. - Visit mdcourts.gov/district/directories/courtmap for court/commissioner locations. - By filing a peace order petition, an employer may request the court's relief from a respondent who commits qualifying acts against the petitioner or against the petitioner's employee at the employee's workplace.